 Social Service Courses and Certificate Programs

 Social service courses are included in certificate, associate's, bachelor's and master's degree programs in social services, criminal justice and social work.
-Students learn about the social services system and the roles of different types of social services workers.
-Courses in this field will include lecture, analysis of case-studies, and sometimes clinical practice.
+Students learn about the social service system and the roles of different types of social service workers.
+Courses in this field include lectures, analysis of case studies and sometimes clinical practice.

 Social Service Course List

 Keep reading for more detailed information about social service classes.

 Introduction to Social Services

 In an introductory social services course, students learn how social work can help individuals and communities.
 They discuss the responsibilities of social workers and the skills, values and attitudes necessary to succeed in the field.
 Lessons may cover the theory of social work and the way the social work profession has developed over time.
 This class may also cover other areas of social services, such as juvenile probation and welfare.

 Students examine how the juvenile justice system operates.
 This lecture-based course examines ways abuse, violent behavior and neglect can influence children and cause them to misbehave.
 Students read case studies and examine ways to help children and adolescents who enter the juvenile justice system.
 Class discussions often focus on whether the juvenile justice system is responding correctly to delinquent behavior.